0800 040 7526

 Co-ordination can be defined as a controlled interaction between two or more body parts that produces a desired movement under the control of the neuromuscular system.

 All human movement requires some degree of these motor skills.
 The more complex the task the more motor skills are required.
-Different activities require different combinations of these motor skills, and they are just as essential to a great life and physical well being as being functionally strong, having a healthy heart/lungs and looking great.
+Different activities require different combinations of these motor skills, and they are just as essential to a great life and physical well being as being functionally strong, having a healthy cardio-vascular system and looking great.
 The whole package if you like.
-So try something new, get your personal trainer to make you do things that you may not be used to doing.
-If you can skip, try to skip backwards.
-If you like to jog, try to do some agility footwork before you go out; you never know when you might need to be agile.